A polyp biopsy is a test that takes a sample of, or removes polyps (abnormal growths) for examination.

 What Abnormal Results Mean

-Cancer cells are present and may be a sign of a cancerous tumor.
+Cancer cells are present.
+This may be a sign of a cancerous tumor.
 Further tests may be needed.
-Often, the polyp may need more treatment to ensure it is completely removed.
+Often, the polyp may need more treatment.
+This is to ensure it is completely removed.

 - Hole (perforation) in the organ from which the polyp was removed